passthejoe/classical-strings/README.md

 * Aquila Ambra
 * D'Addario Pro Arté EJ30 Normal Tension Rectified Nylon

+June 30, 2022

+I wasn't very impressed with the D'Addario Pro Arté EJ45 or Ernie Ball 2403 Ernesto Palla strings.
+As always, the trebles were fine, but the basses didn't have the crispness I'm used to.

 Sept.
 6, 2020

 ## Augustine Classic/Gold and Classic/Red — Medium Tension